 For further information on internships, independent studies, and prior learning, please see the section below, “Types of Learning.”

 Educational Foundations Course

 All entering BA students are required to enroll in and successfully complete the Educational Foundations course (EDU 380A) during their first quarter at AULA.
-The course familiarizes students with AULA’s educational philosophy; trains them in using Antioch University’s Gmail and Sakai online conferencing software and OhioLink (Antioch’s library database access); provides students with their math and writing assessments; and prepares students for the sort of critical reading and writing that will be expected of them during their enrollment.
+The course familiarizes students with AULA’s educational philosophy; trains them in using Antioch University’s Gmail and Sakai online learning management system and OhioLink (Antioch’s library database access); provides students with their math and writing assessments; and prepares students for the sort of critical reading and writing that will be expected of them during their enrollment.

-Students who fail to complete Educational Foundations during their first quarter of enrollment will receive a “no credit” for the course, which will result in being placed on academic probation or dismissal.
-Students who are not maintaining satisfactory performance or not completing requirements in a timely manner may receive a "Letter of Concern" (see "Academic Policies and Procedures" section of this Catalog for more information about the Letter of Concern), and registration for their second quarter may be delayed until they have resumed good progress in this course.
+Students who fail to complete Educational Foundations during their first quarter of enrollment will receive an "incomplete" or a “no credit” for the course, which will result in being placed on academic probation or dismissal.
+Students who are not maintaining satisfactory performance or not completing requirements for this course in a timely manner may receive a "Letter of Concern from the instructor, spelling out what actions the student needs to take in order to earn credit for the course.
+(See "Academic Policies and Procedures" section of this Catalog for more information about the Letter of Concern.)
+For students who have received a Letter of Concern in Educational Foundations, registration for the second quarter may be delayed until they have resumed good progress in this course.